 It likely means that they are more concerned about the price of treatment than the quality of their care.
 Like most everything else in life, you get what you pay for.

 There are generally two types of alcohol treatment programs:

 Inpatient - This is the preferred, proven and most recommended form of alcohol rehab treatment.
 Unfortunately, instead of a first course of treatment, it is often not tried until someone has failed to stop drinking after attending outpatient treatment.
 Inpatient alcohol treatment is also commonly referred to as residential alcohol treatment.

-Outpatient - These programs are usually recommended by well-meaning local help services in a person's neighborhood or religious community.
-Outpatient alcohol treatment is also sometimes chosen by someone who simply doesn’t have the free time to allocate to an inpatient program or has no insurance or money to pay for treatment.
-The most recommended use of outpatient alcohol treatment is after someone has completed an inpatient alcohol treatment program and has experienced a temporary relapse.
+Outpatient - These programs are usually recommended by well-meaning local help services in a person's neighborhood or community.
+Outpatient alcohol treatment is also sometimes chosen by those who simply don’t have the free time or financial resources to allocate to an inpatient program.
+The most recommended use of outpatient alcohol treatment is as a supplement to inpatient alcohol treatment program.

-The best or leading alcohol treatment programs are custom tailored to fit the specific needs of each patient they treat.
-These leading treatment programs are different from many of the local alcohol treatment centers that don't use the holistic approach for alcohol treatment.
+The best alcohol treatment programs are custom-tailored to fit the specific needs of each patient they treat.
+These leading treatment programs are different from many of their local counterparts that don't use the holistic approach for alcohol treatment.
 Many local treatment programs treat the physical symptoms of a patient but not the mental health of the patient.
 By also treating the behavioral health of a patient, the root cause of why a person turns to alcohol as their coping mechanism can often be discovered.
 The National Alcoholism and Substance Abuse Information Center (NASAIC) maintains a continuously updated national database of alcohol treatment centers in your local area, as well as the leading recommended alcohol treatment centers in the United States and around the world.